 Yahoo!
-Japan and Line Confirm Merger
+Japan And Line Confirm Merger

 Z Holdings Corporation (OTC: YAHOY), better known by its former name Yahoo!
-Japan, and Line Corporation (NYSE: LN) announced on Monday that they had reached an agreement on their merger.
+Japan, and Line Corporation (NYSE: LN) announced on Monday they reached an agreement on their merger.

 What Happened